 Babies up to 1 year of age:

-If your child's eyes become misaligned, let your child's doctor know right away.
-However, vision problems such as a lazy eye (amblyopia) may have no warning signs, and your child may not report vision problems.
-That is why it's important at this time to have your child's vision checked.
-There are special tests to check your child's vision even if he cannot yet read.
+lazy eye (amblyopia) may have no warning signs, and your child may not report vision problems.
+That's why it's important at this time to have your child's vision checked.
+There are special tests to check your child's vision even if they cannot yet

 All children: